 - Use of seat belts is compulsory.

-- Headlights must be turned on during daytime only during summer time (DST – Daylight saving time)
+- Headlights must be turned on during daytime only during wintertime, but we recommended it also during summer, for your safety (DST – Daylight saving time).

 Important telephone numbers